wasiq921/ChatBot/README.md

 1. Chat with you
 2. Help you with Google Search
 3. Get the weather of any city
-4. Get the top trending news in India at that moment
-5. Get the top ten globally popular songs at that moment
+4. Get the top ten globally popular songs at that moment
-6. Set a timer for you and so on
+5. Set a timer for you and so on

 #### To check the complete list of capabilities and how to access them, type 'help' in the message box.